Specialized Use Cases

 Why it matters

 Outdoor conditions test bags harder than any other use case: sustained load, weather exposure, abrasion from rocks and vegetation, and the need for specific gear attachment (poles, helmets, axes).
 An urban commuter bag on a trail will fail the user before the trail ends.
-Purpose-specific design isn't marketing — it's engineering for known load conditions.
+Purpose-specific design isn't marketing.
+It's engineering for known load conditions.

 How to identify it